amandamiotto/amandamiotto.github.io/README.md

 This collection of skills happened for three reasons:
 1. In my industry, there is no set 'career path' (I found the Pivot method the closest to applicable career planning)
 2. Over the years, researchers have approached me with unique problems or opportunities and I've learnt these skills to solve/implement them
-3. I've found concepts/ideas/technology that has interested me and there was an opportunity to use it to benefit/improve a task.
+3. I've found concepts/ideas/technology that has interested me and there was an opportunity to benefit a client.

 I also may implement this as a part 2 of https://amandamiotto.github.io/ResumeLesson/ in the future.

-Shoutout to https://github.com/sharu725/online-cv for the jekyll template with a side bar.